Sejong Insider

 Common Misconceptions About 1X2 Betting

-Some frequent misunderstandings include the belief that lower odds mean lower risk or that draws are unlikely by default.
+Frequent misunderstandings include the belief that lower odds mean lower risk or that draws are unlikely by default.
 In reality, 1X2 betting reflects probability distribution, not certainty.

 Why Understanding the 1X2 System Matters